 The match operator matches the structure of the expression that it is given.
 So our first case does not match due to the length of the case expression, even though the comparison expression matches with the first element in the list.

-The second case is ["hello", name].
+.
 This is the case that our input matches with.
 If you don’t give a literal value for Python to match with, it will bind whatever value there is in the comparison expression to the variable name in the case expression.
-So in our example, name would be set to George.
-And this case matches (it has "hello" as the first element, and has one more element, which gets bound to name), so the output is:
+So in our example, name

 This message is a personal greeting to George

-Now let’s try calling the function like this: greeting("hello George Johnson").
+Now let’s try calling the function like this: greeting("hello George Johnson")

-The comparison expression becomes ["hello", "George", "Johnson"].
+.
 Now let’s go through each case.
 The first case fails, because the comparison expression has 3 elements in it, and not 1.
-The second case fails in the same way; the second case expects to see a list of length 2 where the first element is "hello".
-The first element is in fact "hello", but the comparison expression has 3 elements, so this case does not match.
+The second case fails in the same way; the second case expects to see a list of length 2 where the first element is "hello"

 The only option left is the underscore case, which is the default, match-everything case.
-Think of it like the default case in switch statements.
-If a comparison expression doesn’t match with anything else, it will always match with the _ case.
+Think of it like the default

 Underscore as the last case

 Any cases below this case will never run because all cases will match with the underscore case.
-This is similar to the else keyword in an if...else.
+This is similar to the else

-So in our latest function call, greeting("hello George Johnson"), the output would be:
+So in our latest function call, greeting("hello George Johnson")

 The message didn’t match with anything